 Cross-border workers

-The biggest group.
-People already working in Gibraltar who currently commute from further afield, or who live in Gibraltar and want to cut their housing costs.
-The open border removes the last major friction point.
+The largest group.
+People already working in Gibraltar who currently commute from further away, or who live in Gibraltar and want to cut their housing costs.
+The open border from 15 July 2026 removes the main friction point that had previously kept them on the Gibraltar side of the fence.

 Remote workers and digital nomads